SpaceCadet000/Space_Track_Debris_Fetcher/README.md

-Here’s a complete, production-ready `README.md` you can directly upload with your script.

----

 # 🚀 Space-Track Debris TLE Downloader

 Download space debris and satellite **TLE (Two-Line Element)** data directly from Space-Track using a fully interactive Python script.
 This tool allows you to filter orbital objects by multiple criteria and export them in formats suitable for analysis, simulation, or tracking.

 ---